jitterbytes/Embedded-Drivers/README.md

 # Embedded Drivers

-Building portable embedded drivers from scratch, focusing on clean architecture, reusability, and cross-platform support.
+Embedded drivers for sensors and peripherals, designed with clean and reusable APIs.

 ## 📌 Overview
-This repository contains platform-independent drivers for sensors and peripherals.
+This repository contains lightweight driver libraries for embedded systems.
-Each driver is designed with a clear separation between core logic and platform-specific implementation.
+The focus is on simplicity, consistency, and ease of use while maintaining clean design practices.

+Drivers are primarily developed and tested on Arduino-compatible platforms, with scope for extension to other environments.

 ## 🎯 Goals
-- Develop reusable and portable embedded drivers
+- Build simple and reliable sensor drivers
-- Maintain clean hardware abstraction (HAL-based design)
+- Maintain consistent and easy-to-use APIs
-- Support multiple platforms (Arduino, ESP-IDF, etc.)
+- Ensure code is clean, readable, and reusable
-- Build a strong foundation in embedded systems design
+- Support a wide range of embedded platforms over time

 ## 📂 Structure
 Each driver follows a consistent structure:

-- `driver/` → Core driver logic (platform-independent)
+- `src/` → Driver implementation
-- `platform/` → Platform-specific implementations
+- `examples/` → Example usage
-- `examples/` → Usage examples for different platforms
+- `README.md` → Documentation

 ## 🚧 Status
 This project is currently in early development.
-Drivers and platform support will be added progressively.
+Drivers will be added progressively.

 ## 📜 License
 MIT License